skip to main content

 06 Dynamic and diffuse light:

-varying lighting intensities and light changes over time evoking the natural cycle of day and night.
+varying lighting intensities and effects evoking the changes of light in nature.

 07 Connection with natural systems: